Who we areOur mission, vision, & history

 Foodnet Meals on Wheels is the only local agency that delivers hot meals directly to clients.

 We have a Registered Dietitian that provides meal planning, nutrition assessment, counseling and education.

-We deliver your meals directly to your door or at one of the congregate meal sites: Titus Towers (Ithaca), Woodsedge Apartments (Lansing), Center Village Court (Groton), and First Baptist Church (Trumansburg).
+We deliver your meals directly to your door or at one of the congregate meal sites: Titus Towers (Ithaca) and Center Village Court (Groton).